Pipeline Functions

 The reason Graylog knows which timezone to use is because parse_date

-actually takes four parameters, rather than the two we’ve given it in this example.
+actually takes four parameters rather than the two we have given it in this example.
 The other two parameters are a

-(default value: the default locale of the system running Graylog) which both are optional.
+(with the default locale of the system running Graylog).
+Both parameters are optional.

 have another message field called transaction_timezone